 Course Requirements Checklist

-Discussion boards are collaborative learning experiences.
-Therefore, the candidate is required to create a thread in response to the provided prompt for each forum.
+Discussions are collaborative learning experiences.
+Therefore, the candidate is required to create a thread in response to the provided prompt.
 Each thread must be at least 300 words, demonstrate course-related knowledge, and include at least 2 specific points regarding the topic and how it relates to personal experiences.
 The candidate must incorporate information from the textbook and/or course presentations in his or her thread, as well as a scriptural reference using current APA style.
 In addition to the thread, the candidate is required to reply to the threads of at least 2 classmates.
 Each reply must be at least 150 words.
-(MLO: A. B, C, D, E, H, I)
+(CLO: A. B, C, D, E, H, I)

-Each quiz will cover the Reading & Study material for the assigned modules/weeks.
+Each quiz will cover the Learn material for the assigned modules.
 Each quiz will be open-book/open-notes, contain 10 essay and multiple-choice questions, and have a 2-hour time limit.
-Each essay response must be at least 50 words and must include and cite, in current APA format, information from the textbook in the responses, as well as an APA-formatted reference at the bottom of the response.
-(MLO: A, B, C, D)
+Each essay response must be at least 50 words and must include and cite, in current APA format, information from the textbook in the responses, as well as a current APA-formatted reference at the bottom of the response.
+(CLO: A, B, C, D)